libra/website/docs/life-of-a-transaction.md

 ### Mempool README

-For implementation details,  repository, and APIs of the mempool crate, refer to the [Mempool README](crates/mempool).
+For implementation details,  repository, and APIs of the mempool crate refer to the [Mempool README](crates/mempool).

 ## Consensus

 ![Figure 1.5 Consensus](assets/illustrations/consensus.svg)
 <small class="figure">Figure 1.5 Consensus</small>

-The consensus component is responsible for ordering blocks of transactions, and agreeing on the results of execution by participating in the [consensus protocol](#consensus-protocol) with other validators in the network.
+The consensus component is responsible for ordering blocks of transactions and agreeing on the results of execution by participating in the [consensus protocol](#consensus-protocol) with other validators in the network.

 ### Consensus → Mempool (CO.1)